Isko Moreno: Vice mayor of Manila (2007–2016)

 In May 2012, Joseph Estrada, the 13th president of the Philippines, announced his intention to run for mayor of Manila in the 2013 local election against the incumbent mayor Lim, but only for one term to make way for Moreno afterwards.
 Moreno, who was running for re-election as vice mayor in his third-and-last consecutive term, was chosen as Estrada's running mate.
-Estrada drove his "Jeep ni Erap" from San Juan to his new house at Altura, Santa Mesa, Manila, to ceremonially launch his candidacy.
+Estrada drove his "Jeep ni Erap" from San Juan to his new house at Altura Street, Sampaloc, Manila (near Santa Mesa), to ceremonially launch his candidacy.
 He was joined by his wife, former senator Loi Ejercito, and Moreno.
 Moreno then joined Estrada's party Pwersa ng Masang Pilipino (PMP) and United Nationalist Alliance (UNA), which was then in coalition with PDP-Laban.

 On February 16, 2013, months before the election, police arrested and detained Moreno and five other councilors due to alleged bingo operations held in a public place and a lack of permit.
 Moreno denied the bingo game was in a public place in Santa Cruz, Manila, because they were in a private property and did not cause obstruction.
 Moreno said he believed Mayor Lim was involved in his arrest but Lim refuted this.
 Moreno said the bingo game was not illegal because there was no wager involved and the cards were given for free.
 Moreno also said the bingo session was initiated for entertainment purposes to attract people to attend their consultation program.
 In his defense, Moreno said there is no law that requires anyone to obtain a permit from the local government unit if the bingo games were intended purely for entertainment purposes, especially when being done in a private, gated compound.
 The day before, Lim and Estrada signed a "peace covenant" to prevent election-related violence in Manila.
 Moreno and the other councilors were released a day later, and the gambling charges were eventually dismissed by the Department of Justice due to lack of evidence and vague allegations.
 The police complainants also failed to cite a particular provision of the law that was violated.
 Moreno was re-elected in May 2013, and Estrada defeated Lim to become the new mayor of Manila.